You already have all the money you need.

 However, let me repeat: if you are deeply in debt, please seek professional counseling from a person or agency that can intervene on your behalf.

-Malama Your Money is only $49 for the entire 8-week course, making your daily coffee habit more expensive on a weekly basis.
+A. Malama Your Money is only $99 for the entire 8-week course, making your daily lunches more expensive on a weekly basis.

 That's because in order to really get the benefit out of an educational experience, you have to have a little skin in the game.
 When your money is on the line (literally here), you're more likely to show up and do the work.

-However, I've used the techniques in this program to clear almost $20,000 of debt in about 20 months while simultaneously increasing our income by 20%, doubling our net worth, and traveling around the world.
+However, I've used the techniques in this program to clear almost $35K of debt in less than two years while simultaneously increasing our income by 20%, tripling our net worth, and traveling around the world.
 I think that counts.

 No matter what you believe about money, it is how we demonstrate value and exchange energy in our society for the time being.